PostHog/posthog.com/contents/handbook/engineering/databases/query-performance-optimization.md

 If indices are unused, it should be safe to remove via removing `db_index=False` and running `./manage.py makemigration`

-This will geneerate a migration, however, if you look at the `./manage.py sqlmigrate` output it may not be dropping the index concurrently, so will be a blocking operation.
+This will generate a migration, however, if you look at the `./manage.py sqlmigrate` output it may not be dropping the index concurrently, so will be a blocking operation.
 To get around this we need to modify the migration: